a-sdk/autoclicker/README.md

 # autoclicker
 I don't want to do the same click over and over again, so yeah...
+I programmed this for stage farming in Arknights, you can adjust the click position and delay if you use this for other purposes
 ### Use this at your own risk